mengelbrecht/slimline/README.md

 Features:
 - sleek look
-- asynchronous git information display using a custom python script
+- customizable non-blocking git information display
-- the prompt symbol is colored red, when all asynchronous tasks are finished it turns white
+- prompt symbol indicates if prompt background tasks are running
 - exit code of last command if the exit code is not zero
 - runtime of executed command if it exceeds a threshold
 - username and host name if connected to a ssh server
+- very customizable

 ![](screenshot.png)